EricaSG/Mod3Project/README.md

 3. Could this be a blind spot for the police force and for residents?

-### Question 2: What defines a “hunch”?
-On what basis are “hunches made”?
-What factors influence instinct, and how do those indicts compare to residents.
+### Question 2: On what basis are “hunches made”?
+What factors influence these instincts, and how do those instincts impact residents?

 #### EDA
 <img src="/Mod_3_Images/Officer_Race_Gender.png">